aerospike/aerospike-graph-service/docs/BULK_LOADER_DESIGN.md

 block queue, this way we avoid reading too much, or writing too much.
 Most likely we will be constrained by writes.

-The bulk loader should provide an interface that "power users" can take advantage of to implement their own Loader when their data source is toi=o large to serialize into a supported format.
+The bulk loader should provide an interface that "power users" can take advantage of to implement their own Loader when their data source is too large to serialize into a supported format.

 ## Bulk Loader Inputs